Here's everything you need to know about a HireVue interview to beat the algorithm and move on to the next step.

 Your eye contact with the camera.
 Instead of staring at yourself on the screen, focus on looking directly into the camera.
 If you have to, place a sticky note over the part of the screen reflecting your face.

 Your voice's inflection.
 You'll want to find a happy medium between sounding overly enthusiastic and deadpan.

 Your facial expressions.
 HireVue can score you negatively if you smile too much or come off as overly friendly.
 This also applies to frowning and looking down.

 Your verbal tics, such as “uhm” or “like.”

 The key is to act natural and confident — not overly rehearsed or fake.
 It's all about balance.

 2. Research the company, the position, and the industry, just like you would for a traditional interview.
 Familiarize yourself with its products and/or services, and read up on its history and recent news.
 Follow this pre-interview checklist to ensure you hit all the main points.

 3. Dress professionally, just like you would for an in-person interview.

 4. Scout out your location.
-While you're practicing, scout out a location for your interview.
+While you're practicing, scout out a location for your video interview.
 Make sure the background is relatively plain and that the lighting is good.
 You don't want to be backlit, nor do you want any weird shadows cast over your face.